vsch/kotlin-jdbc/README.md

 ## Migrations

-:warning: Migrations require knowledge of specific database details, which in this library is provided by `DbEntityExtractor` interface.
+:warning: Migrations require specific database details, which in this library is provided by `DbEntityExtractor` interface.
 Currently only MySql version is implemented by `MySqlEntityExtractor` limiting migration functionality to MySql data sources.

-Migrations are implemented by the `Migrations.dbCommand(String[])` function.
-The instance is provided with the database session, `DbEntityExtractor` and resourceClass instance holding the database migration versions.
+Migrations are implemented by the `Migrations.dbCommand(String[])` function. `Migrations` constructor is provided with the database session, `DbEntityExtractor` instance and resourceClass instance holding the database migration version resource files.

 When a migration command is run for the first time, it will create a `migration` table where all migration operation will be stored and used for determining which operations should be performed